 That improved freedom of movement is much appreciated, because, as we've established, Builders 2 is a significantly more expansive game than its predecessor, easily serving up dozens of hours of things to do; most of them good, some not so.

 The overarching story missions are typically fine, giving you ample reason to keep on keeping on, but then there are tasks that stink of unremarkable, unengaging busywork.
-Of course, everything you do in a game like Builders could be classified as busywork, but the idea is that the "work" shouldn't be grating, it shouldn't feel like work, it should be borderline therapeutic in its relaxed ebbs and flows.
+Of course, everything you do in a game like Builders could be classified as busywork, but the idea is that the "work" shouldn't be grating, it shouldn't feel like work, it should be borderline therapeutic.

 All things considered, Dragon Quest Builders 2 is commendable for being the perfect entry point for new players while simultaneously navigating a significant expansion of scale with complete grace.
 And, as a result, it's likely to delight almost all comers.Click here to get all the latest coverage of the biggest new games in our reviews section.